GerHobbelt/mupdf/docs/src/mutool-object-device.rst

     Pop the clip mask installed by the last clipping operation.

-.. method:: beginMask(area, luminosity, backdropColorspace, backdropColor, backdropAlpha)
+.. method:: beginMask(area, luminosity, backdropColorspace, backdropColor, backdropAlpha, colorParams)

     Create a soft mask.
 Any drawing commands between ``beginMask`` and ``endMask`` are grouped and used as a clip mask.